fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 A database consists of a set of triples.
 A triple always consists of:

 1. A subject (a user, a piece of music, a review etc.)
-2. A relation (something that the entity has or refers to)
+2. A relation (something that the subject has or refers to)
-3. A value (this can be another entity, a string, or any other value for that matter)
+3. A value (this can be another subject, a string, or any other value for that matter)

 A triple looks like this: